 Airtable offers a vast reporting capability, available both via its apps and through custom scripts.
 In the blink of an eye, you can build rich charts, customize them, and enrich them with data from different Airtable bases.
-And if that’s not enough, you can always connect Airtable to Data Studio to get more from your data.
+And if that’s not enough, you can always connect Airtable to Looker Studio to get more from your data.

 In this article, we’ll explain a simple way to integrate both tools and sync data between them automatically, with no coding or scripting required.

-Why connect Airtable to Google Data Studio?
+Why connect Airtable to Looker Studio?

 As we talked about in our article on Airtable reports, it’s very easy to draw simple and more advanced charts using the built-in Airtable functionalities.
 This feature is available for users on the Pro and Enterprise plans and will do the job just right for many.